Bachelor of Engineering (Electrical and Electronic) (Honours) | UniSC | University of the Sunshine Coast, Queensland, Australia

 Courses

-ELC303 Engineering Project Management
+ELC303 Engineering Statics

 • The minimum levels of achievement normally required for each class of honours are shown in the following table: